 Most importantly for Harry Potter fans, both parks host the Wizarding World of Harry Potter.
 In Islands of Adventure, you can find Hogwart’s Castle and explore Hogsmead Village.
 At Universal Studios Florida, you can enter Diagon Alley.
 Both parks have different rides, stores and experiences that will thrill everyone.

-The Best Tip To Save You Time And Money?
+The Best Tip To Save You Time And Money for Universal Studios Orlando?

 Everyone who goes to Universal Studios Orlando must purchase an entrance ticket.
 There are different prices for different access depending on the time of the year.
 For example, when we went in August, if we had only gone to Universal Studios Florida or to Islands of Adventure (not both), a one day adult ticket was $115.00.
 However, we wanted to go to both amusement parks on the same day.
 Accordingly, our one day ticket for access to both amusement parks was $170 USD.
 It didn’t matter where we stayed or what else we “added on”, this was the entrance fee that we had to pay.

-An entrance ticket allows you to go on as many rides and see as many shows as you can fit in during your day in either one or both parks, depending on your ticket.
+An entrance ticket allows you to go on as many rides and see as many shows as you can fit during your day in either one or both parks, depending on your ticket.
 How many rides will depend on the crowds.
 If it is in the middle of summer, you could spend an average of 1-2 hours (or more) waiting for each ride.
-There are a few tricks to reduce that time (which I will discuss at another time).
+There are a few tricks to reduce that time (like head to the single rider line if available).
 However, that is basically the reality.

 Universal Express Unlimited Pass